mvibraim/minibank/README.md

 ```
 php artisan serve
 ```
-* In the browser, open http://localhost:8000 to open the MiniBank website
+* Open http://localhost:8000 to open the MiniBank website

 ## Unit and Feature Tests